mit-submit/submit-users-guide/source/monit.rst

 The main submit page
 ~~~~~~~~~~~~~~~~~~~~

-The main submit page can be found `here <http://submit04.mit.edu/>`_, where you can find interesting links useful for monitoring.
+On the main `submit page <http://submit04.mit.edu/>`_ you can find interesting links useful for monitoring.
 Most of these links are explained in more detail below.

 Ganglia Monitoring for submit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~